flynn1973/njmon_aix/README.md

 # njmon

+The Code in this Repo is not in sync with the original njmon, and is not affilited with the original Author.
+The NG (New Generation) Directory contains some Improvements/Changes which reflects my personal needs.

 njmon is like nmon but collects a lot more performance and configuration data and outputs in JSON format ready for immediate uploading to a performance stats database for near real-time graphing by online graphing tools.
 There is a version of njmon for AIX and another njmon for Linux.